netenglabs/bgperf2/README.md

 ![Memory Usage ](docs/bgperf_10K_max_mem.png)

+## Testing commercial BGP Stacks

+bgperf was originally created to test open source bgp, so for most containers it compiles the software and creates a container.
+For commerical NOSes this doesn't make sense.
+For those you will need to download the container images.

 ## Debugging

+If you try to change the config, it's a little tricky to debug what's going on since there are so many containers.
+What bgperf is doing is creating configs and startup scripts in /tmp/bgperf and then it copies those to the containers before launching them.
+It creates three containers: bgperf_exabgp_tester_tester, bgperf_\<target\>_target, and bgperf_monitor.
+If things aren't working, it's probably because the config for the target is not correct. bgperf puts all the log output in /tmp/bgperf/*.log, but what it doesn't do is capture the output of the startup script.

 If it doesn't seem to be working, try with 1 peer and 1 route (-n1 -p1) and make sure